 Q: How can we motivate people to engage in more cross-functional projects and teams? (ie. inside sales involved in material handling projects, production engineers involved in quality projects, quality involved in sales projects, etc.)

 A: I like to put the entire cross-functional team on a single, simple ToDo/Doing/Done board whenever feasible, and then use Card Types to reflect the full spectrum of skills required.
 Even if you’re in a highly segmented, phase-gated environment, it can be quite an eye-opener for folks across the various functions to actually see the work that everyone has before them.
 And with LeanKit, it’s easy to filter out by Card Type when you just need to focus in on your team’s function.
 It’s also easy to run some analysis on where the biggest bottleneck issues are in the end-to-end process.

 If such a single cross-functional board isn’t feasible, then I love that LeanKit offers Card Connections to show the connection between cards—whether on the same board or many different boards.
 It can take a bit of extra overhead to have folks make such connections explicit, but after a few people start doing this, it gets a bit contagious.

-One more very important item on this — LeanKit’s Advanced and Premium editions also offer great analytics for cross-board reporting.
+One more very important item on this — LeanKit’s Advanced and Enterprise editions also offer great analytics for cross-board reporting.
 So for those folks who may support multiple boards, we can run single-tasking reports to see just how many tasks they’re juggling at any one time, and then ask “How might we help get this number closer to one at a time?”
 Without this reporting feature, you’d have to check each multi-board user’s tasks on each of their assigned boards.

 Q: The first question teams ask me is “what should our WIP limit be?”
 What’s good advice beyond “so low it feels kind of painful.”